Skip to Content

 If you want your bread to rise higher and have a lighter, fluffier texture, you can replace some of the whole wheat einkorn with bread flour or add a couple of tablespoons of vital wheat gluten to the dough.

-If you intend to make this bread for einkorn’s health benefits and easy digestibility, then adding bread flour or vital wheat gluten is somewhat counter-productive.
-However, it will still be much healthier than bread made entirely with bread flour.
+If you’re aiming to keep this bread focused on the qualities of einkorn, adding bread flour or vital wheat gluten can alter its unique character.
+However, it will still retain much of the flavor and texture that sets einkorn bread apart from loaves made entirely with bread flour.

 Einkorn flour, honey, salt, olive oil, yeast, and water.